 However, what makes it stand out is its interoperability — your teammates can join on a call irrespective of the conferencing tool they’re using.

-Hangouts Meet comes with all the three G Suite editions, with varying capabilities — enterprise users can add up to 50 users (Basic and Business users can only add 25 users), record meetings and save them to Drive, and dial-in from a phone.
+Hangouts Meet comes with all three G Suite editions, with varying capabilities — enterprise users can add up to 50 users (Basic and Business users can only add 25 users),record meetings and save them to Drive, and dial in from a phone.

 G Suite has a multitude of services and it isn’t easy to locate the right piece of information when you need it.
 You could end up spending a lot of time trying to remember things.
 This is where Cloud Search comes in.

 Once you authorize it, your teammates can search for content across Gmail, Docs, Calendar, Groups, and their other G Suite services.
 You can even use the same filters and operators that you use on Google Search.

 If you have privacy concerns, worry not — your teammates will be able to access only the ones they are allowed to.

 It is cross-device compatible.
 All you have to do is visit cloudsearch.google.com.
 You’d love the mobile app.

 And that’s not all, it also gives you personalized and actionable information; and recommendations.
 This feature is called Assist Cards — they will show up on your Cloud Search homepage based on recent activity and upcoming events, such as your scheduled meetings in Google Calendar.

 Cloud Search is only available to G Suite Enterprise and Business edition users.

 When should I buy the G Suite Basic Plan?